ALAND-MC/ALANDs-Immersive-Hypixel-SkyBlock/README.md

 Why did I randomly warp/trigger a command by tapping a random key?

 * These are known as command macros/keybinds.
-Type /firmament macros or tap the "Delete" key to open the config menu.
+Type /firmament macros to open the config menu.
 You can assign any key and make it run any command you want to make warping/accessing menus easier!

 I have other questions/feedback/issues...